nanograv/holodeck/README.md

 ## Documentation

-The primary sources of documentation for `holodeck` are this `README.md` file, the notebooks included in the `notebooks/` directory, and docstrings included in the source code directly.
-Eventually comprehensive readthedocs documentation will also be available, in addition to the methods paper(s).
+The primary sources of documentation for `holodeck` are this `README.md` file, the notebooks included in the `notebooks/` directory, and docstrings included in the source code directly.  [`readthedocs` documentation](https://readthedocs.org/projects/holodeck-gw) are being written and improved, and a methods paper is in preparation.

 ## Contributing